yegekucuk/linux-ai-agent/README.md

 - `dd if=`
 - `shutdown`, `poweroff`, `reboot`

+Any use of the `sudo, su, cd, chmod, chown, exec, kill, pkill` commands are completely **banned**.
-These commands are **blocked** from execution to protect your system.
+In addition, many commands are **blocked** from execution to protect your system.

 ---